18F/cv_faq/_content/return-to-work-international-travel.md

 title: When can I return to work after international travel?
 ---

-Currently, all international travelers arriving into the US should stay home for 14 days after their arrival.
-At home, they are expected to monitor their health and practice social distancing.
-To protect the health of others, these travelers should not to go to work or school for 14 days.
+Most travelers can go back to work but should take precautions.
+Some travelers may have higher risk of exposure and should stay home for 14 days.
+See CDC’s [After Travel](https://www.cdc.gov/coronavirus/2019-ncov/travelers/after-travel-precautions.html) webpage to learn what precautions you should take.